 Rail – The development of a national rail system is currently underway, expected to cover a 1,000km track network connecting Muscat with Sohar in the north as well as rail connecting Oman with the UAE border at Khatmat Mahala and Al Ain.
 The rail network is planned for high-speed trains for both passenger and freight, with later stages of the rail development extending to Duqm.
 The national rail network was initially expected to be operational by 2020 however the project is now broadly considered 'on hold' with revised time frames yet to be confirmed.

 Air – Duqm City has an airport located in the south of the study area.
-The airport currently operates direct flights to Muscat four times per week, however significant expansion is planned with facilities currently under construction to cater for 500,000 passengers annually, with a small capability for freight.
+The airport currently operates direct flights to Muscat four times per week.
+However, significant expansion is planned with facilities currently under construction to cater to 500,000 passengers annually, with a small capability for freight.

 Sea - Duqm City is accessible by water at the fishery landing sites near Nafun area, located outside the project areas.
 Duqm Port has been operational since 2011, predominantly focusing on bulk and break-bulk industry.
 Fast ferries also operate to and from Muscat, operational since December 2013.